Everything or Nothing (song)

 "Everything or Nothing" is a song by the American recording artist Mýa.
 It was written by Ron Fair, Randy Bugnitz and Mýa and recorded for the 2003 James Bond third-person shooter video game James Bond 007: Everything or Nothing, released for the PlayStation 2, Xbox and GameCube consoles.
-Published by Electronic Arts, the game features the likeness and voice from Mýa who portrays the character Mýa Starling, an NSA double agent who aids Bond in dealing with the use of nanotechnology as terrorism.
+Published by Electronic Arts, the game features the likeness and voice from Mýa who portrays the character Mýa Starling, an NSA double agent who aids James Bond (Pierce Brosnan) in dealing with the use of nanotechnology as terrorism.
 "Everything or Nothing" was released as a promotional single in support of the game's official release.
 A jazz version, also produced by Fair, was performed by Mýa on The Tonight Show with Jay Leno in late 2004.

 Background

 In 2001, video game developer Electronic Arts approached Mýa to be involved in its James Bond franchise.
-While she expected to be relegated to composing the theme song to the game or providing background music, EA saw her role as broader than that when they asked her to star as a central character named Mýa Starling, an NSA agent posing as a jazz singer opposite the former James Bond actor Pierce Brosnan.
+While she expected to be relegated to composing the theme song to the game James Bond 007: Everything or Nothing or providing background music, EA saw her role as broader than that when they asked her to star as a central character named Mýa Starling, an NSA agent posing as a jazz singer opposite James Bond actor Pierce Brosnan.
 The title of the song and game are based on EON Productions, the production company behind all of the James Bond films.